techno-tim/techno-tim.github.io/_posts/2023-02-19-wake-on-lan.md

 ## Waking up a Linux machine

-After you enabled Wake on LAN in the BIOS, and verified you see the light on your NIC blinking when you power off your machine, we can now enable Wake on LAN at the operating system level for Linux.
+After you enable Wake on LAN in the BIOS, and verified you see the light on your NIC blinking when you power off your machine, we can now enable Wake on LAN at the operating system level for Linux.
 This sounds odd but I have found that machines (especially Linux) need WoL turned on for each NIC.

-There are lots of outdate commands you'll find on the internet that won't work or will partially work so I advise that you only do this with `netplan`
+There are lots of outdated commands you'll find on the internet that won't work or will partially work so I advise that you only do this with `netplan`

-First check to see if WoL is support by your NIC
+First check to see if WoL is supported by your NIC

 ```bash
 ip a # this will list all of your NICs